projectodd/openwhisk-katacoda/simple-nodejs-greeting/00-intro.md

-# A Simple Node.js Function using OpenWhisk on OpenShift
+# A Simple Greeter Javascript Function on OpenShift Cloud Functions

-In this scenario we will deploy a simple function on the OpenWhisk FaaS platform running on top of OpenShift.
+In this scenario, you will deploy a simple javascript function on the OpenShift Cloud Functions FaaS platform.

 ## Additional Resources